Aleman-Z/CorticoHippocampal/GUI/README.md

 # Pipeline of methods:

-1. Define a new experiment
+1. Define a new experiment.
 2. Downsample data and store.
+3. Add sleep scorings.
+4. Perform analysis:

+    * Periodograms.
+    * Sleep stages plots.

 # How OS Ephys data is organized (From general to specific):